pegasystems/pega-helm-charts/charts/pega/KafkaClusterRequirement.md

 * Disk Space depends on the required throughput (Number and size of messages) and retention period.
 * In order to enable compression, it is enough to set `compression.type` in your kafka configuration.
-* The above configuration can easily support up to 1000 kafka partitions, you should increase resources accordingly if your deployment requires more kafka partitions.
+* The above configuration can easily support up to 1000 kafka partitions; you can increase resources accordingly if your deployment requires more kafka partitions.
 * Define appropriate quotas on network bandwidth and request rate if you want to share your kafka cluster across different environments.

 #### Miscellaneous configuration